 Of the 12 churches in the circuit (counting the two St Andrew's congregations as one), the six with the smallest memberships — Burnham, Colnbrook & Poyle, Cookham Rise, Eton Wick, Old Windsor and Woodlands Park — together make up the Smaller Churches Group.
-They have a total membership of around 100, whereas that for the six "larger" churches is around 640.
+At the time the group was created, they had a total membership of around 100, whereas that for the six "larger" churches was around 640.

 Interestingly, at the time of writing this, five of the six churches in the circuit involved in the Open the Book project in primary schools are smaller churches!
 More details are given at various points elsewhere in this website, and several of the photo galleries reflect this method of outreach.

 An Open the Book team presenting

 The Smaller Churches Group was set up to:

 - Enable members to support and encourage each other.

 - Enable members to be strengthened through working together.

 - Emphasise that, though small in number, they are valued and the circuit staff consider them vital.